juttle/juttle-engine/examples/elastic-newstracker/README.md

 ## (Optional) Get the latest ``juttle/outrigger:latest`` image

-If you have run this demo in the past, you might have an old juttle/outrigger:latest image.
+If you have run this example in the past, you might have an old juttle/outrigger:latest image.
 Ensure you have the latest image by
 running: